 Decor, in rich country house tones inspired by the landscape, uses natural materials, rugs and beautiful heavy fabrics to great advantage throughout the house and, together with the warmth of open fires and good lighting, the result is very atmospheric.

 The stylishly decorated bedrooms all have sea views and, while they vary in size, all are luxuriously appointed and the lovely bathrooms have underfloor heating and gorgeous L'Occitane toiletries.
 The main rooms are wonderfully spacious, some with canopy or four-poster beds, others more contemporary; one extra-luxurious suite has a private conservatory overlooking the Atlantic - the ultimate hideaway!

 Also with a conservatory, and well positioned to take advantage of the sea view, the elegantly appointed restaurant is on the lower floor, beside the original kitchen - which is still used and retains the old arch where the range once stood.
 While very professional, it's unusually friendly with an open door policy - guests are encouraged to pop in to see what's cooking.

-A seasonal, daily changing 5-course tasting menu is served and, while there is no choice, guests staying several nights can look forward to a completely fresh menu each evening.
+Chef Matthew Strefford serves a seasonal, 5-course tasting menu which is changed daily so, while there is no choice, guests staying several nights can look forward to a completely fresh menu each evening.
 The style is kept simple, yet the cooking is refined and with the little treats that make dining out special.
 Breakfast is served here too - a lovely, stylish place to experience the best of local produce in an elegant and atmospheric setting.

 There's a short but interesting wine list and, all round, this lovely house and its delightfully quirky features - the upstairs drawing room, the spiral staircase, the old (covered!) well in one of the bathrooms - offers a unique experience.